fowler-mychale/Parking-Citations/README.md

 - Silver
 - Blue

-### Top 5 by vehicles by color:
+### Top 5 by vehicles by Color and Make:

-The adjacent area line chart tells us that the top 5 ticketd out of state cars in 2016 were:</br>
+The line chart tells us that the top 10 ticketed Make and Top 5 Color:</br>

 ### Top 5 ticket vehicles by state outside of CA: